bluehabit/BlogPosts/Sass/sass_intro.md

 When nesting, it is possible to reference the corresponding selector using the & symbol.
 This is useful, for instance, when nesting pseudo-classes:

 ![nested-example2](http://imgur.com/nE48cf2.png)

+### Partials

+Partials are smaller Sass files included as part of a bigger Sass file.
+Partial filenames begin with an underscore:` _partial.scss`, `_buttons.scss`, `_forms.scss`, etc. The `_` is very important because it is the hint that lets Sass know that the file is only a partial file and that it *should not be generated into a CSS file*.

+Other files include Sass partials by using the `@import` directive.

 ### Interpolation aka `placeholders`
 ![interpolation](http://imgur.com/ulgbP5z.png)